 Retirement reform is the top legislative priority for Kentucky cities, and the General Assembly needs to act this session to keep the situation from getting worse.
-The Kentucky League of Cities supports the recommendation the of Kentucky Public Pensions Task Force, which takes a and balanced approach considers the need for longterm financial stability in the retirement system and shortterm affordability for cities that pay the bills for these benefits.
+The Kentucky League of Cities supports recommendation the Kentucky Public Pensions Task Force, which takes a balanced approach considers the need for longterm financial stability in the retirement system and shortterm affordability for cities that pay the bills for these benefits.